Hypothetical Decision Tree

 (first-draft) algorithm were used at the OS level to map touch events to widgets.

 Hint: In addition to widget bounding rectangle, my simple algorithm also considers

 the distance from the touch point to the centroids of widgets.

 Problem: I suspect many medical research studies do not collect data which include the causal variables thereby 'confounding' the ability of researchers to uncover important causal links leading to medical outcomes (good or bad).
 This project describes a graph-based platform which would support causal analysis from arbitrarily diverse information sources along with strong annotation of supposed information describing its provenance and estimated validity.
-The reason that the word 'unconstrained' is used is because of the inadvertent bias implicit in the budgets and minds of researchers when selecting the variables on which to collect data.
+The reason that the word 'unconstrained' is used is because of the inadvertent bias implicit in the budgets and minds of researchers when selecting the variables for which to collect data.

-An unconstrained environmental factors health informatics platform.
+Idea: An unconstrained environmental factors health informatics platform.
 The diagrams below are 'cleansed.'